Equipment Funded

 (Orthopaedics, $108,577)

-Equipment Upgrade & Replacement to position hip during replacement surgery.
+Equipment Upgrade & Replacement to position and support the thigh bone during hip replacement surgery.

 Foot & Ankle Retractor Instrument Set